abach42/design-pattern-cheat-sheet/README.md

 #### Variant 2: Example delegating handling tasks

-Here data context is passed on process and handler does not care about handling next, building chain, stering handle tasks from outside of handle method.
+Here data context is passed on process and handler does not care about handling next, building chain, steering handle tasks from outside of handle method.

 :bulb: [Link to code example](src/main/java/com/abach42/designpatterns/behavioral/chain/delegation/)